favorite reads

 “There are more things … likely to frighten us than there are to crush us; we suffer more often in imagination than in reality.”

-A Rap on Race: Margaret Mead and James Baldwin’s Rare Conversation on Forgiveness and the Difference Between Guilt and Responsibility
+A Rap on Race: Margaret Mead and James Baldwin’s Forgotten Conversation about Forgiveness and the Difference Between Guilt and Responsibility

 “We’ve got to be as clear-headed about human beings as possible, because we are still each other’s only hope.”